But many who are first will be last, and the last first. (Matthew 19:30)

-Inversion: a reversal of position, order, form or relationship
+Inversion is defined as “a reversal of position, order, form or relationship.”

-The kingdom (revolution) of God is at once entrenched in but counter to culture.
-Thus Jesus could say that Christians are to be in the world but not of the world.
+The kingdom of God is at once entrenched in culture while also being counter to it.
+Jesus could say that Christians are to be “in the world but not of the world.”
 We must fully engage culture while at the same time being counter-cultural.
 Instead of an invasion, we are called to stage a great inversion.
-The revolution of God (the big idea that Jesus came to bring to the world) is that we are called to live an inverted life.
+The revolution of God—the big idea that Jesus came to bring to the world—is that we are called to live an inverted life.
 This is vital to understanding such scriptures as 2 Corinthians 6:9-10, the last being first, the “in crowd” being really the ones on the outs.

 You can compare Paul’s statement in 2 Corinthians with many of Solomon’s statements in Ecclesiastes to see vivid examples of the great inversion.
-King Solomon “denied himself nothing,” attained much riches and many women (what most of us men think we really want) and concluded that it was all like “chasing after the wind” and “meaningless.”
-So he had it all, but according to his own admission had nothing.
+King Solomon “denied himself nothing,” attained much riches and many women, and concluded that it was all like “chasing after the wind” and “meaningless.”
+He had it all, but according to his own admission had nothing.
 In direct opposition, Paul at times had nothing, but possessed it all.
 That’s the great inversion.
 When we try to serve ourselves and gain strictly for personal advancement, we find ourselves lacking everything.
-But when we give of ourselves and serve others, we find ourselves possessing everything.
+But when we give up ourselves and serve others, we find we possess everything.

-By living this type of counter-cultural/intuitive lifestyle, we actually become culturally relevant.
+By living this type of counter-cultural or intuitive lifestyle, we actually become culturally relevant.
 We become a great option to the hurry, “get ahead at any cost,” selfish lifestyle that is common in society today.

-So I don’t believe God is calling us to a great invasion where we barge in on the world and proclaim their damnation.
+I don’t believe God is calling us to a great invasion where we barge in on the world and proclaim their damnation.
 But He is calling us to a great inversion where we live selflessly and serve our way into the world presenting a different and more fulfilling way to live life.
-The inversion is on!